Losmandy Porta-Jib Setup Guide

 While attaching the weights, make sure you support each weight while it’s being fitted and only release slowly so you can feel if it is going to lift the jib up.
 If the jib arm begins to lift, switch down to the next size weight.
 Continue adding weights until the smallest weight causes the arm to lift up.
 Now secure the weights in place by attaching the 2 locking screws.

-Loosen the sliding balance weight and slowly slide the weight back until it reaches the point that the jib lifts but holds its position vertically.
-Lock the weight off and the jib is now balanced.
+Loosen the fine adjustment weight and slowly slide the weight back until it reaches the point that the jib lifts but holds its position vertically.
+Lock the weight off.
+The jib is now balanced. 💪 🥇